jamescherti/outline-indent.el/README.md

 Other:
 - `(outline-indent-open-fold-rec)`: Open fold at point recursively.

+Toggle:

+- `(outline-indent-toggle-level-at-point)`: Toggle the visibility of the indentation level under the cursor.
 - `(outline-indent-toggle-fold)`: Open or close a fold under point.

 #### Selecting indented text